Dine Out Non-GMO

 Other Sources of GMOs

 Most Hawaiian papayas are GM, as are small amount of zucchini and yellow squash.
-Ordering these products are a gamble.
+Ordering these products is a gamble.
 Food additives, enzymes, flavorings, and processing agents, including rennet used to make hard cheeses, can be GM, are harder to avoid.
 It is also difficult to avoid meat, eggs, and dairy products from animals that have eaten GM feed, unless the restaurant uses organic, 100% grass-fed, or wild caught.
 Honey and bee pollen may have GM sources of pollen.

 Some of the Foods That May Contain GM Ingredients: